-Buying a violin can be expensive, especially when you aren’t sure whether a beginner will continue to play the violin, so you want to make sure that you are buying the best violin and best violin brand.
-You want to buy a violin from a company that is has a great reputation so that you know you are getting a high-quality violin.
-We’re here to share with you what violin brands we recommend so that you can be confident that you are buying one of the best violin brands while getting a great value.
+Buying a violin can be expensive, especially when you aren’t sure whether a beginner will continue to play the violin, so you want to make sure that you are buying the best violin for the lowest price.
+We’re here to share with you what affordable violin brands we recommend so that you can be confident that you are buying one of the best violin brands while getting a great value.

-Every violin brand on this list may not suit your individual personality.
-You need to find a violin that sounds right to you and that you know you will play for a long time, but also fits in your budget.
+Every violin brand on this list may not suit your student perfectly.
+You need to find a violin that sounds decent, but also fits in your budget.

 Most beginner violins cost somewhere between $100-$500, and the violin brands listed below are within that price range.